-In each plot, 7,500 walking catfish $ha^{-1}$ (16.5 g mean body weight [MBW]) were released into the system 2 MAP, and rearing continued for 120 d.
+In each plot, 7500 walking catfish ha^{-1} (16.5 g mean body weight [MBW]) were released into the system 2 MAP after planting and rearing continued for 120 d.
 The plot without any plants, and only fish, served as control.
-Supplemental feed (rice bran and groundnut oil cake at 1:1 ratio by weight, provided in the form of moist dough) at the rate of 3.5, 3, 2.5, and 2% of MBW was given twice a day (7:00 to 8:00 A.M. and 4:00 to 5:00 P.M.), from the first, second, third, and fourth month to harvesting, respectively.
+Supplemental feed (rice bran and groundnut oil cake at a 1:1 ratio by weight, provided in the form of moist dough) at the rates of 3.5, 3, 2.5, and 2% of MBW was given twice a day (7:00 to 8:00 A.M. and 4:00 to 5:00 P.M.), from the first, second, third, and fourth months to harvesting respectively.
 Monthly samplings were carried out for assessment of growth and general health of fish.
 For this purpose, 12 fishes from each treatment, i.e., four fishes per replication, were sampled.
-The sampled fishes were measured (in millimeters), weighed (in grams), and released back in to the system after sampling.
-Phyto- and zooplankton estimation, weekly observations (samples were collected between 7:30 and 8:30 A.M.) of water quality (temperature, pH, dissolved oxygen, total alkalinity, transparency, primary productivity, total suspended solids, dissolved organic matter, nitrite $(NO_3)^4$ , nitrate $(NO_2)^4$ , ammonia, etc.) and monthly observations of soil quality (pH, available N, P, and organic carbon) were recorded using standard methods (APHA 1989, Biswas 1993).
-Field test instruments were also in use to
+The sampled fishes were measured (in millimeters), weighed (in grams) and released back in to the system after sampling.
+Phyto- and zooplankton estimation, weekly observations (samples were collected between 7:30 and 8:30 A.M.) of water quality (temperature, pH, dissolved oxygen, total alkalinity, transparency, primary productivity, total sus-